Search the registry

 Anti-Gaming Properties

 Deleting bad reviews Impossible.
-Upvotes live in the reviewer's repo, not the provider's.
+Upvotes live in the shared registry.
+Dolt commits are immutable.

 Discovery Algorithms